This blog has been edited due to Bill C-59

-Trying to figure out motives and agendas in debates on sustainability can sometimes be a waste of time.
+Trying to figure out motives and agendas in debates on supply chains can sometimes be a waste of time.
 Other times, it seems obvious.

 In a report released at the end of June, Canadian Centre for Policy Alternatives (CCPA) said TC Energy should receive no compensation for the US government’s cancelling of KeystoneXL.
 “Rather,” Bloomberg reported, CCPA argued the case “represents an important chance” for both Canadian and US governments “to defend their ability to pursue climate-friendly public policy without being forced to ‘unjustly’ enrich impacted investors.”